 Parents always want their children to achieve the right milestones successfully.
 When you see your child watching others and not engaging with them, you might feel uneasy and emotional.
 But you have to remember that onlooker play is a crucial developmental stage, and your baby will soon transition to the next stage.

+Parental presence can nurture their developmental skills and instill a belief in them that they can achieve the set targets.
 There are a few things that you can do to make the transition of your child to the next stage easy and smooth:

 - Offer support to your child: When at the play area, switch off your phone and keenly observe what the child is doing.
 In some cases, if you participate in an activity or a game, it is more likely that your child will participate in it too.

-- Arrange playdates: Playing with children of a similar age could be a great learning experience for your They can also see adults (parents or babysitters) interacting with each other and learn social skills.
+- Arrange playdates: Playing with children of a similar age could be a great learning experience for your child.
+They can also see adults (parents or babysitters) interacting with each other and learn social skills.

 - Offer open-ended toys: Instead of giving them specific toys, give them open-ended toys, such as empty cartons or wooden blocks to play with.
 These toys can help them develop their imaginative and deductive skills, encourage freethinking, and improve their motor skills.